Second Charge Mortgages UK

 Criteria for Second Charge Mortgages

 The criteria for a 2nd charge mortgage vary with each lender.
-Our experienced mortgage Advisors take great care in assessing your situation to clarify if you are to be given the product and if it is affordable for you.
+Our experienced mortgage advisors take great care in assessing your situation to clarify if you are to be given the product and if it is affordable for you.

 Standard Eligibility Conditions